lukavuko/Spotify-Streaming-EDA/README.md

 # Modeling Spotify User Behaviour

-Welcome to my machine learning demo (in progress) using my own and an anonymous users' Spotify streaming and library data.
+Welcome to my machine learning demo (in progress) using my own and an anonymous users' Spotify streaming and library data!

 Goal:
 - Predict song recommendations from user music preferences.